-Other studies have produced conflicting results.
-As a result, many researchers disagree about whether or not ejaculating more often makes males of all ages less likely to develop prostate cancer.
+It still remains unclear whether or not ejaculating more often makes males of all ages less likely to develop prostate cancer.

+Therefore, while some evidence suggests a link between ejaculating more often and the risk of prostate cancer, the results overall have been inconsistent.
 For this reason, scientists need to conduct more research to confirm what impact, if any, frequent ejaculation has on prostate cancer risk.

 Being aware of the risk factors for prostate cancer can help males understand their likelihood of developing it.

 suggestthat Agent Orange — which military forces used in the Vietnam war — may have links with prostate cancer.